 Value

 A list containing, for each method, a matrix containing lower and upper confidence limits and point estimate of p for each value of x and n.
-Methods shown depend on the cc parameter, which specifies whether the continuity adjustment is applied to the SCAS and Jeffreys methods.
+Methods shown depend on the cc parameter, which specifies whether the continuity adjustment is applied.
 The corresponding 'exact' method is Clopper-Pearson/Garwood if cc = TRUE and mid-p if cc = FALSE.
 An additional output object 'estimates' is provided for a side-by-side comparison of all methods.
-These are grouped depending on the cc argument (if cc = TRUE then the continuity-adjusted and exact strictly conservative methods are included) The last list item contains details of the function call.
+These are also grouped depending on the cc argument (if cc = TRUE then the continuity-adjusted and exact strictly conservative methods are included) The last list item contains details of the function call.

 References